opensafely-core/ehrql/docs/how-to/dummy-data.md

 dataset in this way. ehrQL will use the dataset definition to set up dummy data and generate matching patients.

-By default, 500 patients will be generated in a dummy dataset.
+By default, ten patients will be generated in a dummy dataset.
 If you need to increase this number, you can configure it in the dataset definition with:

 ```